fernando-espinosa-clip/Score-Calculator/PERFORMANCE_ANALYSIS.md

 # Performance Analysis GitHub Action

 This GitHub Action automatically analyzes the performance of your application when a pull request is created, synchronized, or reopened.
-It injects an `access_token` cookie before each evaluation and provides a summary of the results as a comment on the pull request.
+It builds your project locally using the code from the PR branch, sets up a local server to serve the built files, injects an `access_token` cookie before each evaluation, and provides a summary of the results as a comment on the pull request.

 ## How It Works

 1. When a pull request is created, synchronized, or reopened, the action is triggered.
+2. It checks out the code from the PR branch and builds the project locally.
+3. It sets up a local server to serve the built files.
-2. It uses Lighthouse CI to analyze the specified URLs with the `access_token` cookie injected.
+4. It uses Lighthouse CI to analyze the local build with the `access_token` cookie injected.
-3. It generates a performance report with scores for performance, accessibility, best practices, and SEO.
+5. It generates a performance report with scores for performance, accessibility, best practices, and SEO.
-4. It comments on the pull request with the results.
+6. It comments on the pull request with the results.

 ## Setup